Holy Week and Easter 2019

 Each Holy Week St Salvador’s joins with local Church of Scotland, Baptist and Catholic congregations for a week of Ecumenical services.

-On Holy Saturday Rev. Mariusz introduced us to the traditional Polish Blessing of the Easter Baskets – Święconka.
-Many visitors joined us with beautifully decorated and filled baskets.
+On Holy Saturday Fr.
+Mariusz will again lead the traditional Polish Blessing of the Easter Baskets – Święconka.
+Do come along and join us to enjoy these beautifully decorated and filled baskets.

 Retirement of Rev’d Nicola Moll 24th September 2017